 Reconstruction

 With the introduction of new technology, the positions and departments within your organization will need to shift to accommodate.
 You may need to create new departments and job opportunities for efforts such as marketing, social media, web development, and IT.
-People will need to be hired to train your organization for these jobs and explain how new tech will affect existing jobs as well.
-In some cases, certain positions will need to be eliminated or transformed in order to better suit the organization’s new path of growth.
+Your organization will need to hire people to offer training for these jobs, and explain how new tech will affect existing positions as well.
+In some cases, you might even need to eliminate or transform certain positions in order to better suit your organization’s new path of growth.

 Operations

-To keep everything running smoothly after new technology is introduced, existing computers, software platforms, and office equipment should be appropriately upgraded.
+To keep everything running smoothly after you introduce new technology, your organization should update all existing computers, software platforms, and office equipment.
 All devices across the organization should be able to interact with each other, have the same way of backing up their data, and share the same level of security.
 Connectivity and keeping operations up to date will help increase productivity and save your organization from being left in the technological dust, so to speak.

 Communication